metacpan/metacpan-cpan-extracted/distros/D/Database-Abstraction/README.md

 The default delimiter for CSV files is set to '!', not ',' for historical reasons.
 I really ought to fix that.

+It would be nice for the key column to be called key, not entry, however key's a reserved word in SQL.

 # LICENSE AND COPYRIGHT